JavierVinas/ih_datamadpt0420_project_m2/README.md

 - **depth**: total depth percentage = z / mean(x, y) = 2 * z / (x + y) (43--79)
 - **table**: width of top of diamond relative to widest point (43--95)

+### Libraries used

+The core of the project is in Python 3.7.3, in order to run the project you have to install the following libraries:

+Pandas (v.0.24.2)
+Numpy (v.1.18.1)
+Matplotlib(v.3.2.1)
+Seaborn(v.0.10.1)